CalebGriffin/Shopping-List-Manager-CG/README.md

 - **Task 5: 10 minutes**
     - Added the ability to add an item from the previously bought list to the ToBuy list
     - If the item already exists in the ToBuy list then the amount is increased by 1 instead
+- **Extras: 20 minutes**
+    - Added a favicon to the website
+    - Recorded a video of the project
+    - Uploaded the project to GitHub